Otomat: Description

-The flight controls are four foldable steerable main wings, and four tail control winglets.
+The flight controls are four foldable steerable main wingszand four tail control winglets.
 Structure is made of light alloys, mainly aluminium.
 The Radar active seeker has a range, in the Italian version, of around 8 km with a medium-sized target, but usually it is activated at a shorter distance (see typical mission).

 The warhead is in the front, behind the radar section and in front of the radio-altimeter and some other electronic systems.
 The HE warhead is of the semi-armor-piercing type and has a 65 kg Hertol type filler (for comparison, Kormoran missiles have 165 kg warheads, 56 kg is the HE main charge, plus 16 radial small charges to explode well inside the ship after the main explosion, and the armor-piercing capability is around 7–8 cm).

 In a typical layout, there are 4–8 fiberglass boxes, with the missile inside, held by a rail in the roof.
 The overall weight is 1,610 kg.

 Data-links are included in the TESEO or ERATO control systems.
 ERATO has computerized consoles CLIO, while TESEO has MM/OJ-791 consoles, weighing 570 kg with 4 kW electric power requirement.
 The Data-link is called the PRT400 system, and the components are the PTR402 designation for missile (as receiver), PRT401 designation for the transmitter (shipborn) or PTR403 (carried by helicopter).
 Other systems that can be fitted include the PRT404 system for light ships and the PRT405 system for helicopters.

 Overall strengths of this missile are long range, speed, sea-skimming capabilities and a powerful warhead.

 Weakness are the need for a helicopter for mid-course guidance and a quite difficult uplink in the TESEO system (at least in the original model), big dimensions (affecting radar cross section RCS and IR signature), the lack of complex manoeuvres (synchronization of attacks, re-engagement capabilities, ECCM capability not up to current standards and never publicized), and the availability of surface versions only: no submarine and aircraft versions were developed.

 This caused problems to the services that acquired these anti-ship missiles: Italian forces use Otomat (ships), Marte (helicopters), Kormoran (Tornados), Harpoons (not confirmed for submarines).
 Given the necessity to buy other totally different missile systems, many customers simply bought a 'family of missile systems' as in the Harpoon series and the Exocet family with obvious operative and economic advantages.